DenVot/DenVot/README.md

     - T-SQL (Studying)

   * Now I'm working on...
-  MoneyCheck.
+  me.ds.
-  This is a new modern wallet to control your money
+  This is a new modern Discord Bot

   ---